AjayShukla007/Journey_100dayOfCode/Readme.md

 #### bit Manipulation:
 - Solved Minimum Flips to Make a OR b Equal to c on leetcode with tc of O(n) and sc of O(1) Beats 85.33% in runtime and 54.1% in Memory with JavaScript

+### day 69 of #100DaysOfCode
+- Optimized Text Overlay backend code for RTSP video streaming web app
+- Learning Bit Manipulation

+#### bit Manipulation:
+- Solved Minimum Flips to Make a OR b Equal to c on leetcode with tc of O(n) and sc of O(1) Beats 100.00% in runtime and 72.73% in Memory with JavaScript